jercle/azgo/README.md

       NOTE: If not provided, email address used with current active subscription will be used.
       This can be found or changed with the "azgo subs" command.

+  --all
+      Return all work items in ANY state

+  --closed
+      Return all work items in any CLOSED state

+  --open
+      Return all work items in any OPEN state

 GLOBAL AZURE DEVOPS FLAGS
   -o, --organization=<value>  (required) Organization to use for Azure DevOps related commands
                               NOTE: Can also be set using AZGO_DEVOPS_ORG environment variable